Proxyeconomics, the inevitable corruption of proxy-based competition: Detailed model description

-To intuitively capture the notion of proxy-orientation of a given agent's practices, we describe all practices by their 'practice angle' within the practice space ($\theta$; Fig. \ref{Fig3}A-C).
+The system-level definition of the practice space now allows us to intuitively capture the notion of proxy-orientation of a given agent's practices by their `practice angle' ($\theta$; Fig~\ref{fig:Fig2}A-C).
 The agents effort level is assumed to be the length of a vector along this practice angle and the true contributions to proxy and goal value are the projections onto the main axes.
-This intuitively captures a positive effort to output relation, where only the type of output depends on practice orientation.
-To allow both, an intrinsic (goal) and a competitive (proxy) incentive to elicit effort, we adapt an economic principal-agent multitasking model (Fig. \ref{Fig3}A).
-Note that in contrast to traditional multitasking models, practice angles are primarily established through a process of cultural evolution (i.e at the system level).
+This captures a positive effort to output relation, where only the type of output depends on practice orientation.
+To allow both, an intrinsic (goal) and a competitive (proxy) incentive to elicit effort, we adapt an economic principal-agent multitasking model (Fig~\ref{fig:Fig2}A).
+Note that in contrast to traditional multitasking models, we here allow practice angles to be established either through individual choice, or through a process of cultural evolution (i.e at the system level).
 The practice angle of an agent reflects the average outcome of all the different actions and choices she makes in an individual time step, i.e. it may include strategies such as cheating or sabotaging a fraction of the time, which would translate to a lower average $\theta$.

 Accordingly, the effort of the $i^{th}$ agent $e_i \in \mathbb{R}_{\geq0}$ is modeled as the length of the vector with orientation $\theta_i$ and the resulting proxy and goal values are the projections onto the main axes capturing the practice dependent trade-off (Eq \ref{eq:GoalValue},\ref{eq:ProxyValue}).